Brand marketing campaigns are all the rage.

-The visuals of this campaign are very urban-like.
+The visuals of this brand marketing campaign are very urban-like.
 This is very prominent from their Anti-ad along with hip-hop music.

 As mentioned before Dorito removed their logo from their social media platforms.
 This was an effort to allow current fans to show what the “another level” campaign means to them, they could use #LogoGoesHere hashtag.
 Customers could even use a triangle lense in SnapChat.